larsbs/id3v2lib/README.md

 set_text_frame("A copyright message", 0, "TCOP", copyright_frame);
 ```

+## Migrating from 1.0

+TODO

 ## Projects

-If your project is using this library, let me know it and I will put it here.
+Is your project is using this library?
+Let me know it and I'll add it here!

 ## Copyright

 Copyright (c) 2013 Lars Ruiz.
-See LICENSE for details.
+See [LICENSE](LICENSE) for details.

 ## Questions?

-If you have any questions, please feel free to ask me.
-I will try to answer it ASAP.
+If you have any questions or suggestions, please feel free to ask or raise an issue.